tmtvl 4 months ago

 I would hazard that extent is strictly less than Linux itself.

-• jmclnx 4 hours ago
+• jmclnx 4 months ago

 I did not see these posts before I posted similar.
 I fully believe this is a direction Corporations are pushing.